Principles of environmental management from authoritarian to communal

 people are finding different ways of managing resources.

-Traditionally, management is done by business, solutions are provided by engineers, while scientists do experiments to further knowledge.
+Traditionally, management is done by business, solutions are provided by engineers, while scientists do experiments to further their knowledge.
 But the advent of environmental problems has brought scientist into all these arenas.
 Data-less management is their discovery that resources can be managed in the absence of certainty and scientific data, because management can be done in uncertainty, and other forms of data are available:

 |Integrated Resource Management